wltiii/fasthtml_helloworld/README.md

 ## Introduction

-This project presents a set of simple examples of using FastHTML.
+This project presents a simple example of using FastHTML.
 Nothing fancy.
-I expect to expand upon this more complex examples in the future.
+I expect to expand upon this with more complex examples in the future.

 ## Notes on Design